 Flora was exhibited in "Stepping Back, Looking Forward: Honoring Feminist Vision" (interview by Michaela Chorn) at MCAD Gallery, Minneapolis, Minnesota January-February 2016.
 Cover photo and feature article by Norma Smith Olson, “The Evolution of a Mythology: Artist Karen Wilcox Reimagines the Creation of the Universe from the Female Perspective,” Minnesota Women’s Press, March 2016.

 The Seer is one element of an ongoing series of life size busts cast from a single mold of my original hand-built clay sculpture.
-I combine feminine and masculine facial structure and characteristics into The Seer, and although they are all cast from the same mold, viewers often project their own perceptions of race, gender, and personality traits onto each Seer.
+I combine feminine and masculine facial structure and characteristics into The Seer.
+Although all pieces are cast from the same mold, viewers often project their own perceptions of race, gender, and personality traits onto each Seer sculpture.

 Painted in layers of acrylic and oil, I use the rich palette of human skin tones, individually separating hues into variations of primary and secondary colors: red, yellow, blue, green, orange, and violet.